 In the case of persons who died before 1 January 1926, the heir is entitled to the income of real estate under the doctrine of reconversion, even though conversion has taken place1, but he does not become protector of the settlement for purposes of disentail as claiming under a resulting use or trust for the settlor2.
-The heir or other person claiming by virtue of the period of accumulation exceeding the statutory period may, however, be a tenant for life for the purposes of the statutory provisions
+The heir or other person claiming by virtue of the period of accumulation exceeding the statutory period may, however, be a tenant for life for the purposes of

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.